 via – clubvillamarbarcelona

-Picasso Museum located in a former bourgeois townhouse in the center of the old Gothic Quarter.
+Picasso Museum is located in a former bourgeois townhouse in the center of the old Gothic Quarter.
 Besides, it is known for its largest collections with over 4,000 artworks by the 20th-century Spanish artist Pablo Picasso.

 6- Boqueria Market:

 The Sant Josep market is the central market of Barcelona and is known as La Boqueria.
 The market dates back to 1297 when meat was sold at the city gates and is situated just off La Rambla.
 Besides, this market is the second-largest market in the city with 2583 m² and more than 300 stalls.

 La Boqueria market has an array of foods, from farm-fresh produce seafood, spices, and products from all over the world.
 It is also ideal to have a snack of tapas and enjoy the atmosphere.